CfSOtago/GREENGrid/dataProcessing/gridSpy/README.md

 ## 1 min electricity power data

 Data has been downloaded from the [gridSpy](https://gridspy.com/) servers initially as large file dumps for each household but more recently as daily downloads from each household.
 The data is currently stored on the University of Otago's High Performance Storage filestore.
-There are three different R files here:
+There are four different R files here:

- * setup.R - sets basic parameters and is required (`source`d) by all other scripts
+ * setup.R - sets basic parameters and is required (`source`'d) by all other scripts
  * processGridSpy1minData.R - uses package functions to:
-   + Load data from /hum-csafe/Research Projects/GREEN Grid/_RAW DATA/GridSpyData/
+   + Load data from /hum-csafe/Research Projects/GREEN Grid/_RAW DATA/GridSpyData/ (read-only original files)
-   + Check & fix errors - especially in mis-matching date formats
+   + Check & fix [errors](https://git.soton.ac.uk/ba1e12/nzGREENGrid/issues?scope=all&utf8=%E2%9C%93&state=all&label_name[]=gridSpy) - especially in mis-matching date formats
    + Remove duplicates
    + Concatentate data from each household into one data table per household
    + Convert from wide (bad) to [long](http://garrettgman.github.io/tidying/) (good) form - see below
    + Save out 1 file per household to a clean, long form .csv.gz file in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/data/
  * processGridSpy1minData.Rmd - does the same as processGridSpy1minData.R but generates an html/pdf report with data quality analysis & plots (see files listed)
- * extractGridSpy1minData.R - extracts observations from the cleaned data which match a given `circuitLabel` and lie between `dateFrom` and `dateTo` (two dates) and saves them to /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/dataExtracts/.
+ * extractGridSpy1minData.R - extracts observations from the cleaned data in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/data/ which match a given `circuitLabel` and lie between `dateFrom` and `dateTo` (two dates) and saves them to /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/dataExtracts/.
 This has been tested on `Heat Pump`, `Hot Water` and `Lighting` - see the saved data files.

 The saved clean data files have 4 columns: